SpyderRex/library-of-life/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LCENSE](LICENSE) file for more details.I
+See the [LCENSE](LICENSE) file for more details.

+## Documentation
+For more information, read the [docs](#https://library-of-life.readthedocs.io/en/latest/modules.html)